 Orange Curacao is an orange-based liqueur essentially similar to Triple Sec.
 It is based on the dried peel of the Lahara citrus fruit, otherwise known as the Curacao Orange, from the island of Curacao in the Caribbean.
 The liqueur is typically sweet, often through the use of added sugar.
 The spirit base is typically combined with a Brandy, Cognac, or Rum base, whereas most Triple Secs use neutral spirits as a base.
 So, Curacao tends be a heavier spirt than Triple Sec.
 The “Orange” in Orange Curacao is a color, not a flavor, because all Curacaos are Orange Liqueurs.

-As noted below, the alcohol percentage can vary widely among these spirits.
+The alcohol percentage can vary widely among these spirits.
 So, take this into account when preparing your Mai Tai.
 While Trader Vic’s original recipe called for an Orange Curacao, other types of Orange Liqueur / Triple Sec can still be used to make a great Mai Tai.

 The following brands are generally higher quality and are often recommended by craft cocktail bartenders and tikiphiles.
 These aren’t bargain basement Triple Secs, and we do not recommend the cheap stuff.
 If you’re using high-quality rum in a Mai Tai, you also want high-quality Curacao.

 Our preferred brand is the Pierre Ferrand Dry Curacao, as we’ve found it to be a little bit more neutrally balanced in the cocktail than some other brands.
 You can definitely taste the orange but it doesn’t get in the way of the rum in your Mai Tai.
 Note that “Dry Curacao” is simply a marketing term; this is not considered a different type of spirit and despite the term there’s no less sugar than others of this style.

 - Pierre Ferrand Dry Curacao Orange Liqueur (40% ABV)